qubitsculptor/Neuradeep/README.md

 3. **Answer Generation**
    The retrieved context and the user’s question are sent to **Phi-2**, a lightweight LLM, which then generates a relevant and context-aware response.

+>NOTE: This bot is not hosted publicly 24/7.
+If you try interacting with it on Telegram and it doesn’t respond, it's likely because the server is not currently running.
+To use the bot yourself, you’ll need to clone this repo and run it locally or deploy it to a hosting platform.
 ---

 ## Repository